 Unless it’s happened to you or someone you know, chances are you have no idea how devastating identity theft can be.
+In fact, in 2009, over 11,000 Canadians were affected by identity theft and that number continues to grow.
 When someone gets access to your name, date of birth, address, credit card, Social Insurance Number, and other personal identification numbers, they can get a credit card in your name, rent a car, check into a hotel or even get a job, leaving you responsible for a lot of bills and headaches.

 There are many ways your identity can be stolen, besides someone getting information from your smartphone.
 Thieves can get your personal information by: